concur/developer.concur.com/src/api-guides/ERP-integration/posting-via-financial-integration-service.markdown

 > This synchronization is a change for existing customers.
 You will now need to look for failed reports.

 #### Existing Customers

+It is important to know that extract files will stop being created when FIS is enabled for any group(s).
+So, determine beforehand whether to implement a parallel process of  existing, file-based process plus the FIS process?
+Or process all reports and invoices prior to enabling FIS?
+The latter option will require prohibiting users from creating a new report or invoice until all existing reports and invoices are processed and FIS is enabled.

+*  Any report or invoice created before FIS is enabled will continue to flow to the extract file process.
+*  Any report or invoice with a create date after FIS is enabled will flow to the FIS process.
+*  You should manage your existing file-based integration until all of those reports or invoices have been finalized in your ERP.

 * **Processor Search Tool** - Create a query to identify the reports that will flow through extract process.
 The processor query should have the criteria FI Enabled = N (plus whatever other criteria the customer desires such as Approved and In Accounting Review).
 This query will return any report that was created prior to FIS being enabled.
 * **Audit Rule** - Create an audit rule to prohibit the use of the "Copy Report" feature during the switch to FIS.
 Employees should be restricted from using this feature on any legacy reports because the copy feature will not send the new report to the FIS.
 This will be enforced via an audit rule created by the customer.
 The Copy Report feature can be used for reports that are already FI-enabled.
 Support or Implementation can assist with this rule creation.